frothkoetter/cdw/README.md

 | _c0 |
 | :- |
 | 5327435 |

-``
-Partition Evolution is a feature when table layout can be updated as data or queries change.
+Partition Evolution is a feature when table layout can be updated as data or queries change and  users are not required to maintain partition columns.

 ![](images/IcebergPartitionEvo.png)

-With Iceberg’s hidden partition, a separation between physical and logical, users are not required to maintain partition columns.
+With Iceberg’s hidden partitions the tables separation between physical and logical users avoid reading unnecessary partitions and don’t need to know how the table is partitioned and add extra filters to their queries.

-Lets change the partition add YEAR & MONTH, and insert data for another year:
+Lets change the partition and add YEAR & MONTH and insert data for another year:

 ```sql
 alter table flights_ice SET PARTITION SPEC (year,month);